USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/nextflow.md

 #### Reading the output
 Compare a raw report in `02_illuminaQC/` with its trimmed counterpart in `05_illuminaQC_trimmed/` — adapter content and low-quality tails should be reduced after trimming.

-> 💡 Copy-pasting an entire process just to give it a different name feels wasteful — and it is.
+> 💡 Copying an entire process just to give it a different name feels wasteful — and it is.
 Hold that thought: in the next section you'll meet **modules**, and then a one-line trick that removes the duplication entirely.

 ---